ACHMartin/seastar_project/docs/code.rst

 master_processor module
 -----------------------

-**This module provides control for processing and can be run from command line.**
+**This module provides control for processing and can be run from an IDE or using \
-**Requires a local configuration file when instantiated.
-See below.**
+the command line and requires a local configuration file to run.**

 .. sourcecode:: python